VikramxD/PicPilot/README.md

 # Kandinsky Inpainting Project

 This project uses the Kandinsky inpainting pipeline and a mask generation script to perform inpainting on an image.
-The mask is generated using the YOLO model from the Ultralytics library for object detection.
+The mask is generated using the YOLOv8s seg model from the Ultralytics library for object detection.
 The mask is then inverted and used in the Kandinsky inpainting pipeline.

 ## Installation